Shavell/new-crawler/README.md

 ## How to use

+ - Make sure you are using python 3.6 (conda will help you)
  - Firstly pip install -r requirements.txt
  - Open db/models.py and edit example section for own requirements.
  - Run db/models.py for creation tables to sqlite.db